5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 For Educators: Classroom Signs a Student May Benefit from Assessment

 Teachers spend more waking hours with children than almost anyone else in their lives.
-That time gives you something parents, pediatricians, and even psychologists don't have: you see how a child functions across an entire school day, in a structured group setting, under real academic demands.
+That time gives you a level of observation that parents, pediatricians, and even psychologists don't have: you see how a child functions across an entire school day, in a structured group setting, under real academic demands.
+That perspective is valuable — and when something consistently concerns you, it's worth acting on.

 This article is a practical guide to what to watch for, and what to do when you see it.